Dogu'a Tembien

-Dogu'a Tembien (ደጉዓ ተምቤን, "Upper Tembien", sometimes transliterated as Degua Tembien) is a woreda in Tigray Region, Ethiopia.
+Dogu'a Tembien (ደጉዓ ተምቤን, "Upper Tembien", sometimes transliterated as Degua Tembien or Dägʿa Tämben) is a woreda in Tigray Region, Ethiopia.
 It is named in part after the former province of Tembien.
 Nowadays, the mountainous district is part of the Southeastern Tigray Zone.
 The administrative centre of this woreda is Hagere Selam.

 History

-Dogu’a Tembien holds numerous prehistoric sites, which have been dated to the Middle Stone Age in Ayninbirkekin, or Pastoral Neolithic in Aregen and Menachek.
+Dogu'a Tembien holds numerous prehistoric sites, which have been dated to the Middle Stone Age in Ayninbirkekin, or Pastoral Neolithic in Aregen and Menachek.